kubb-labs/kubb/docs/migration-guide.md

   ],
 })
 ```
-- `output.exportAs`: This property was only usable for `@kubb/plugin-client` where we wanted to combine the functionality under one controller function.
+- `output.exportAs`: This property was only usable for `@kubb/plugin-client` where we aimed to consolidate the functionality into one single controller.
+In v3, using `group` will already create the controller file.
 ::: code-group
 ```typescript [kubb.config.ts]
 import { defineConfig } from "@kubb/core"